 With that in mind, it is good to work with a personal injury lawyer to help you get the right compensation when you or your loved one sustains injuries from a car accident with an unlicensed driver.

 At Thompson Law, our experienced team of personal injury attorneys is prepared to handle your car accident case on your behalf, including those that involve unlicensed drivers.
-We are a well-known DFW personal injury law firm that proudly serves families within the Dallas, Fort Worth, Houston, San Antonio, and surrounding areas.
+We are a well-known Texas personal injury law firm that proudly serves families within the Dallas, Fort Worth, Houston, San Antonio, and surrounding areas.

 We understand getting in a car accident can be frightening, devastating, and even downright confusing and that’s why we are here to help you during this difficult time.
 We will utilize all our available resources to vigorously pursue the insurance companies to obtain the compensation you deserve.